lennyleadership/spiritual_notes/content.en/docs/91_Apologetics/09_self_esteem.md

 When I looked to God’s Word, I found a view of humanity that is nuanced and complex.
 Surprisingly, there is no biblical category for a person who does not love himself or herself.
 Instead, humanity is portrayed as naturally selfish.
 We are never told to love ourselves more because this is not a problem known to humanity.
 When Jesus was asked to define the greatest commandment, he told the Pharisees that the greatest command had two parts, including a directive to “love your neighbor as yourself” ([Matthew 22:39](https://www.biblegateway.com/passage/?search=Matthew+22:39&version=ESV)).
 Apparently He assumed that you already love yourself.

 I don’t think this means that we all love ourselves correctly, as God does.
-But I do think that Jesus was alluding to our natural tendency to put our own needs and desires ahead of those of others.
+But I do think that Jesus was alluding<label class="margin-toggle sidenote-number"></label><span class="sidenote">call attention to indirectly</span> to our natural tendency to put our own needs and desires ahead of those of others.
 When we don’t keep this innate selfishness in check, it manifests itself in one of two ugly ways: arrogance or insecurity.

-It may surprise you to think of insecurity as a distortion of self-love, but like arrogance, it is self-focused and self-obsessing in nature.
+It may surprise you to think of <a class = "blue">insecurity as a distortion of self-love, but like arrogance, it is self-focused and self-obsessing in nature</a>.

 ### Humility and insecurity don’t mix

-Many well-meaning Christians mislabel insecurity as humility, but there is a significant difference between the two.
+Many well-meaning Christians mislabel insecurity as humility, but <a class = "blue">there is a significant difference between the two [humility vs. insecurity]</a>.
 A humble person does not spend an inordinate amount of time thinking about his or her own flaws.

 In his book [*Mere Christianity*](http://family.christianbook.com/mere-christianity-c-s-lewis/9780060652920/pd/2926X?event=ESRCG), C.S.
 Lewis gives a surprising description of a humble person when he states: